GENERAL INFORMATION: 503-823-4000

 (Amended by Ordinance No. 186902, effective December 26, 2014.)
 Any property not connected to a public sewer system as required by Section 17.33.030, Section 17.33.050, or Subsection 17.32.070 C. is hereby declared a nuisance and subject to abatement or correction as provided for in Section 17.33.100.
 The Director is authorized to take steps necessary to abate such a nuisance, including abatement work in public rights-of-way or easements, authority to order remediation on private or public property, or to expend City funds to abate the nuisance.
 The Director is further authorized to charge the responsible parties for all costs of the abatement effort.
 The Director will establish the procedures and forms to be used to notify property owners about sewer system availability and connection delinquencies.
 Costs of nuisance abatement may be assessed as a lien against property as provided in this Code.

-The owner of a connection delinquent property shall have at least 30 days from the date of the Notice to Remove Nuisance to file documentation of the removal or abatement of the nuisance or to file a written request for an administrative review of the nuisance abatement requirement.
-Following notification of the administrative review and determination by the Director, the property owner shall have 10 days to file a written request for an appeals hearing by the Code Hearings Officer as set forth by Title 22 of this Code.
+(Amended by Ordinance No. 189750, effective November 29, 2019.)
+The owner of a connection delinquent property shall have 20 business days from the date of the Notice to Remove Nuisance to file documentation of the removal or abatement of the nuisance or to file a written request for an administrative review of the bureau’s determination that a nuisance exists.
+Following notification of the administrative review and determination by the Director, the property owner may file a written request for an appeals hearing by the Code Hearings Officer as set forth in Title 22 of this Code, unless appeal is limited by administrative rule.

 A. The City shall attempt to resolve issues with affected property owners within BES to the extent possible.
 The following enforcement steps shall be used:

 1. Administrative Review.
-Affected property owners shall be offered the opportunity for administrative review with the applicable BES program manager to determine if agreement can be reached concerning the timing and actions to achieve a conforming connection to the public sewer.
-If an affected property owner does not pursue an administrative review, BES shall issue its final determination setting forth the requirements and deadline to connect and finance or pay for fees.
+A property owner who receives a Notice to Remove Nuisance for a property that the City suspects is not connected to a public sewer system as required by Section 17.33.030, 17.33.050, or Subsection 17.32.070 C. of the City Code may requires an administrative review with BES staff to give the requestor the opportunity to present evidence that a nuisance does not exist and to determine if agreement can be reached concerning the timing and actions to achieve a conforming connection to the public sewer.
+An effected property owner may request a modification of a BES decision related to this Chapter via an administrative review, unless administrative review is limited by administrative rule.
+If an affected property owner does not pursue an administrative review within the time frame set by Section 17.33.090 of the City Code, BES shall issue its final determination setting forth the requirements and deadline to connect and finance or pay for fees.
 Failure of the property owner to meet this deadline shall be deemed a violation of this Chapter.

 2. Final Determination.
 The BES final determination shall be the substantive decision for City program code compliance proceedings before the City Code Hearings Officer pursuant to Title 22 of the City Code.
 BES shall submit information addressing the following facts: